microsoft/finops-toolkit/docs-mslearn/toolkit/optimization-workbook/cost-optimization-workbook.md

 - Management of improperly deallocated virtual machines
 - Insights into using Azure Hybrid Benefit options for Windows, Linux, and SQL databases

-The workbook includes insights for compute, storage and networking.
+The workbook includes insights for compute, storage, and networking.
 The workbook also has a quick fix option for some queries.
 The quick fix option allows you to apply the recommended optimization directly from the workbook page, streamlining the optimization process.

 The workbook has two main sections: Rate optimization and Usage optimization.